manoss96/fluke/docs/source/user_guide/handling_auth.rst

 themselves so that they are granted access to said resources.
 Fluke itself manages authentication through the `fluke.auth <../documentation/auth.html>`_ module.
-The general idea is that you must first initialize some *Auth* instance, which is then provided to the resource you wish to gain access to:
+The general idea is that you must first initialize some *Auth* instance, which is then provided to the resource with which you wish to interact:

 .. code-block:: python